Introduction

 Although called the Six Portage Trip, the Saskatchewan Canoe Guide lists 13 or 14 portages for the whole trip.
 True, it is only six portages from the start until you get to the Churchill River system, but then comes the downstream trip on the Churchill River which involves an additional seven or so portages.
 The Churchill is an unusual river because of the geology of the rocks.
 The southern half of Saskatchewan consists of cretaceous rocks overlain by many metres of sedimentary deposits, forming that deep prairie topsoil.
 To the north of a WNW - ESE line through La Ronge, the underlying precambrian rocks come to the surface.
 These are extremely old (about 2 billion years!) volcanic and metamorphic rocks forming the area called the Canadian Shield.
 These rocks are also some of the hardest, so the rivers have not carved out canyons and valleys.
 Instead, the worn down stumps of mountains, more recently scraped smooth of soil by glaciers, consists of basins and the intervening rims, generally trending lower towards the east.
 The basins fill with water to form lakes, which spill over the lowest part of the rim, either in the form of rapids or waterfalls, into to the next basin.
 A more poetic image of the Churchill is a string of pearls.
 Traveling down the Churchill therefore consists of paddling across lakes, and then running rapids or portaging impassable sections as the river spills over into the next basin.
 During the last ice age, the ice was about a mile thick, and since it melted about 10,000 years ago, the hills around the lakes have become overlain with a thin layer of vegetative soil.
 The hills are heavily wooded with black spruce, with moss underfoot and muskeg (squishy swamp) filling the local depressions.
 On portages therefore you usually end up with wet feet and smelly socks.

-The Guide says:
+Guide says:

-Because parts of this trip involve possible exposure to strong winds and waves on large lakes, ample extra time should be allowed to wait out bad weather which may make big lakes unsafe to travel.
+on large lakes, ample extra time should be allowed to wait out bad weather which

-The length of the trip is 105 km, and the time required is 5 to 6 days.
+of the trip is 105 km, and the time required is 5 to 6 days.

 The Paddlers and the Canoes